apptainer/singularity/INSTALL.md

   sudo make install
 ```

-And Thats it!
-Now you can check you Singularity version by running:
+And thats it!
+Now you can check your Singularity version by running:

 ```
 $ singularity version